+The resulting framework is intended to connect statistical forecasting with experiment planning rather than to serve as a stand-alone descriptive model of engagement.
+Through extensive simulations and real-world applications, we show that the proposed SBSP-based methods achieve competitive or improved predictive performance for new-user and activity forecasting, and that these gains translate into more accurate duration-to-target decisions.
+The main contributions are: \begin{enumerate} \item We introduce a Bayesian nonparametric framework for \emph{forecasting user engagement to support experiment design} in online A/B tests, including forecasts of new users, total future triggers, and duration-to-target quantities. \item We develop SBSP-based models for first-trigger, binary-activity, and count-valued engagement data, deriving closed-form posterior and predictive expressions that enable scalable inference from short pilot periods. \item We demonstrate the predictive accuracy and practical utility of the approach through simulations and real-data analyses, showing how accurate forecasts support run-length and extension decisions in A/B testing. \end{enumerate}

-The rest of the paper is organized as follows. \Cref{sec:setting} describes the data and challenges of predicting user engagement in online A/B tests and reviews existing methods. \Cref{sec:bnp_method} presents our Bayesian nonparametric methodology, including the stable beta-scaled process prior, likelihood models, and inference procedures. \Cref{{sec:numerical_implementation}} discusses a practical numerical implementation of the derived methods.
-We report the experimental results on simulated results in \cref{sec:simulations} and on real-world data in \cref{sec:exp_real}, comparing our approach to state-of-the-art alternatives.
-Finally, \cref{sec:discussion} discusses the implications of our findings, potential applications, and future research directions.
+The rest of the paper is organized as follows. \Cref{sec:setting} describes the data and challenges of predicting user engagement in online A/B tests and reviews existing methods. \Cref{sec:bnp_method} presents our Bayesian nonparametric methodology, including the stable beta-scaled process prior, likelihood models, and inference procedures. \Cref{sec:numerical_implementation} discusses a practical numerical implementation of the derived methods.
+We report the experimental results from simulation studies in \Cref{sec:simulations} and on real-world data in \Cref{sec:exp_real}, comparing our approach to established alternatives.
+Finally, \Cref{sec:discussion} discusses the implications of our findings, potential applications, and future research directions.